c-guntur/java-katas/README.md

 The general structure of each project is a maven quickstart project with a pom.xml, a src directory that contains at least two directories.
 Code Katas are available under the src/test/java while solutions are under src/solutions/java under each module.
 The code katas typically contain failing tests with TODO markers that need to be fixed in order to fix the test,

-**Remember, the solutions may not be the perfect solution, maybe a solution you come up with is better**.
+**Remember, the src/solutions may not be the perfect way to solve the kata, maybe a solution you come up with is better**.
 Feel free to submit a pull request if you think you have a better solition than the one you find.

 ### Current Katas